Home » WaterRower Natural Rowing Machine Review

 (Back to Top)

 If you want a slightly downgraded WaterRower for a slightly lower price, you can check out the WaterRower GX Rowing Machine model.
+It’s been discontinued, but you might be able to find it used.

 I hope you enjoyed my WaterRower Natural Rowing Machine review!
 Please feel free to comment with any questions below!